🇬🇧 EN

 Correct frequency coordination is important to avoid interference and signal dropouts.

-Common mistake: Many beginners place microphones too far away from the sound source, resulting in weak audio and excessive room reflections.
+• Microphones too far from the sound source, resulting in weak audio and excessive reflections in the room that generate a lot of background noise.